ReynardChristiansen/Hearmify/README.md

 - Transpose Chords: Users can transpose the chords of a song up or down to match their desired key.

-- Song Management: Registered users can create, update, and delete songs.
+- Song Management: Registered Admin can create, update, and delete songs.

 - User Authentication: Users can log in or register to access personalized features.